HarrisonDlgf/espn-draft-tracker/README.md

 ## Who This Is For
 This is built for fantasy football players who want confidence and direction in their drafting strategy, rather than solely rankings

-**Casual players:** You want help making picks from a high-level strategy standpoint.
-The idea of drafting an entire roster without prior knowledge of how to do well is daunting, however, I hope this allows you to be able to retain some autonomy in your drafting process while still guiding you towards well-informed picks that will improve your chances of winning it all!
+**Casual players:** Casual players want help making picks from a high-level strategy standpoint.
+Drafting an entire roster without prior knowledge of how to do well is daunting; however, this tool aims to help casual players retain some autonomy in your drafting process while still guiding them towards well-informed picks that will improve their chances of winning it all!

-**Competitive players:** This type of player may already use rankings websites, knows a lot about average draft positions and tiers, but wants to add a tool that factors in the drafting habits of your leaguemates and what position may be the most valuable to take.
+**Competitive players:** This type of player may already use rankings websites, knows a lot about average draft positions and tiers, but wants to add a tool that factors in the drafting habits of their leaguemates and which position may be the most valuable to take.

-**Builders/Contributions/Data Scientists:** The option to contribute makes this project more meaningful to me as open-source projects always end up being better.
-I attempted to share all of my passion for coding and fantasy football within this project, so I hope to allow others who want to code a clear blueprint on how to tune this to your own liking and the option to extend this codebase into something more.
+**Builders/Contributions/Data Scientists:** Contributors make this project more meaningful as open-source projects always end up being better.
+The project is designed to share all of my passion for coding and fantasy football within this project, and I hope advanced users can tune this to their own liking and the option to extend the codebase into something more.

-#### Some Common Use Cases
-- I don't want to reach early on this player but I want high upside
-- I don't know when to draft quarterbacks because they seem so valuable
-- My next pick is so far away, what position will not be on the board when it is my turn?

 #### 🎮 User Experience Features
 - **Modern Dark UI**: Professional interface with collapsible sections and intuitive controls